skhiggins/guidelines/README.md

 # Organization
 - Before our weekly calls, send an agenda.
+    - Ideally you should send this agenda at least an hour before the call, as it will serve as a reminder of the call for everyone and will give them time to think about whether anything they want to discuss is missing from the agenda.
 - After our weekly calls, send a call recap with to-do items.
+    - Ideally you should send this later on the same day of the call so that it is still fresh in everyone's minds when they check if there is anything missing in the recap.
 - Send a weekly email that includes your timesheet (and applicable GitHub/Dropbox/Box path), bullet points of the main things you did during the past week, and bullet points of your priorities for the next week.
+    - This helps ensure that we are on the same page regarding your priorities for the upcoming week, and that we are optimizing the time you spend across tasks.
 - For emails that I need to send, send me a concise draft including all relevant information, as well as:
     - The email addresses of everyone who should receive or be copied on the email
     - The email subject line